MeadowlarkDAW/Yarrow/README.md

 Yarrow is not declarative.
 Elements are added and removed dynamically at runtime.
 Each newly created element returns a handle to that element.

-Yarrow uses an event-driven update system partly inspired by the Elm architecture.
+Yarrow uses an event-driven update system somewhat inspired by the [Elm]/[Iced] architectures.
 Elements cannot mutate application state, they can only send actions (events) to a global action queue.
-Actions are processed in single monolithic user-defined action handler method.
+Actions are processed in a single monolithic user-defined action handler method.
 Inside this method, the user mutates their state and updates elements accordingly.

 There is no "cascading" styling system, instead each element just defines its own custom style struct.